 1. The Board of Directors shall consist of no more than nine (9) and no fewer than seven (7) members.
 A Director’s term of office shall be three (3) years or until a successor is elected.
-Three (3) directors shall be elected each year at the annual meeting, provided that there are sufficient candidates..
-Election shall be by plurality vote, by ballot.
-New directors shall assume their duties at the first board meeting after the annual meeting.
+Three (3) directors shall be elected each year at the annual meeting, provided that there are sufficient candidates.
+Election is by plurality vote, by ballot.
+New directors assume their duties at the first board meeting after the annual meeting.

-2. If any director is absent from three (3) consecutive meetings of the Board, or from five (5) meetings in any 12-month period, the Board shall vote on whether to remove or retain that Director.
-If a majority of the Directors vote for removal, the Board shall temporarily fill the vacancy pursuant to Section 8 A below.
-At the next annual meeting, a director shall be elected to fill the remainder of the term.
+2. If any director is absent from three (3) consecutive meetings of the Board, or from five (5) meetings in any twelve (12)-month period, the Board must vote on whether to remove or retain that Director.
+If a majority of the Directors votes for removal, the Board must temporarily fill the vacancy pursuant to Section 8 A below.
+At the next annual meeting, a director must be elected to fill the remainder of the term.
 The former director is eligible to re-fill the position.

-3. If there is only one (1) nominee for an office, the presiding officer shall instruct the secretary to cast the elective ballot for the nominee.
+3. If there is only one (1) nominee for an office, the presiding officer instructs the secretary to cast the elective ballot for the nominee.

-4. At its first regular meeting following the annual meeting, the Board shall elect and appoint the club officers and appoint the standing committee chairs.
-Elected officers shall consist of a president, vice-president, recording secretary, treasurer, and accountant.
-Appointed officers shall consist of hike coordinators.
-The hike coordinators, secretary, and accountant need not be members of the Board, but must be members of the club.
+4. At its first regular meeting following the annual meeting, the Board elects and appoints the club officers and appoints the standing committee chairs.
+Elected officers consist of a president, vice-president, recording secretary, treasurer, accountant, and insurance coordinator.
+Appointed officers consist of hike coordinators.
+The hike coordinators, secretary, accountant, and insurance coordinator need not be members of the Board but must be members of the club.
 Hike coordinators and standing committee chairs may be appointed or removed as needed at any subsequent meeting of the Board.

-5. A simple majority of the members of the Board shall constitute a quorum for the transaction of business.
+5. A simple majority of the members of the Board constitutes a quorum for the transaction of business.

-6. Regular meetings of the Board shall be held once a month, at a time and place to be designated by the Board.
+6. Regular meetings of the Board are held once a month at a time and place designated by the Board.